influxdata/influxdb-client-go/README.md

 }
 ```
 ### Options

-Client uses set of options to configure behavior.
+The InfluxDBClient uses set of options to configure behavior.
 These are available in the [Options](https://github.com/influxdata/influxdb-client-go/blob/master/options.go) object
-Creating client using:
+Creating a client instance using
 ```go
 client := influxdb2.NewClient("http://localhost:9999", "my-token")
 ```
+will use the default options.

 To set different configuration values, e.g. to set gzip compression and trust all server certificates, get default options
-and change what needed:
+and change what is needed:
 ```go
 client := influxdb2.NewClientWithOptions("http://localhost:9999", "my-token",
     influxdb2.DefaultOptions().